anujdutt9/Talks_and_Presentations/README.md

 # TFUG Projects

-This repository contains the projects presesnted at TFUG meetups.
+This repository contains the projects and code presesnted at various meetups and events.